 If your emergency happens during your dentist’s normal hours, call them as soon as possible and let them know.
 Dentists generally have time between appointments to provide emergency care.

-If you need emergency dental care on the weekend or during a holiday, you can still try calling your dentist.
+If you need emergency dental care on weekends or holidays, you can still try calling your dentist.
 If you do not get a response, they may provide a voicemail message that provides instructions for dental emergencies.

-Depending on whether you have dental insurance or not, an emergency appointment can be expensive.
+An emergency appointment can be expensive, especially if you don’t have dental insurance.
 However, some dentists may offer payment plans.

 You can also check out other low-cost dental care options, including government dental clinics, dental school services, charity dental clinics, and discount dental plans.
 Learn more about affordable emergency treatment options here.

 If you have an injury affecting your teeth or severe dental pain, seek emergency treatment.
 Any of the following may be considered a dental emergency:

 Because it is difficult to predict how a dental infection will spread, it is best to assume that any tooth abscess is an emergency.

 If you have visible gum swelling, especially if it’s painful, seek dental care as soon as possible.